-In a Just scale, note frequencies relate to the
+In a Just musical scale, semitone frequencies relate to the

-Fundamental frequency (the tonic) by small, whole number ratios.
-As a result, the
+fundamental frequency (also called the tonic) by small, whole number

-the intervals will be off and the transposed scale will be noticeably out of tune.
+the semitones will no longer have just ratios and the scale will sound noticeably out of tune.

-For example, a 440Hz root beating with a 220Hz sub-octave generates a
+A 440Hz tonic, for example, beating with a 220Hz sub-octave generates a

 difference frequency of 220Hz (already present) and a sum frequency of

-The disadvantage of a Just-scaled instrument is that it only plays in
+The disadvantage of a Just scale is that it only plays in

 tune in one key.